MicrosoftDocs/win32/desktop-src/Ktm/enlistments.md

 ---
-Description: A resource manager enlists in a transaction when it begins participation in that particular transaction. ms.assetid: 9c201699-c00b-4efe-9f30-8d4e182de785
+description: A resource manager enlists in a transaction when it begins participation in that particular transaction. ms.assetid: 9c201699-c00b-4efe-9f30-8d4e182de785
 title: Enlistments
 ms.topic: article